Leenominai/leenominai/README.md

 ## About Me

 Hello!
-My name is Alexander, and I am a beginner developer with a strong passion for Python, Django, Docker and PostgreSQL.
-My journey into the world of development began at Yandex.Praktikum, where I successfully completed a Python developer program.
-Currently, I actively participate in collaborative pet projects, aiming to gain experience and grow in the field of Backend development and DevOps.
-I particularly enjoy crafting elegant and efficient solutions.
+My name is Alexander, and I'm an aspiring developer with a keen interest in Python, Django, Docker, and PostgreSQL.
+My journey into the world of development began at Yandex.Practicum, where I successfully completed a Python developer training program.
+Currently, I actively participate in collaborative pet projects, aiming to gain experience and grow in the fields of Backend development and DevOps.
+I particularly enjoy creating elegant and efficient solutions.

-I see incredible opportunities for self-improvement and continuous learning in the IT industry.
-At the moment, I am actively seeking opportunities in Backend development and DevOps, where I can apply my knowledge and skills while continuing to evolve as a professional.
-If you have any exciting opportunities or questions, I would be thrilled to connect!
+I see incredible opportunities for self-development and continuous learning in the IT industry.
+Currently, I am actively seeking opportunities in Backend development and DevOps, where I can apply my knowledge and skills and continue to grow as a professional.
+If you have any exciting opportunities or questions, I would be delighted to connect!

 ## Skills

-Python, Django, Docker, PostgreSQL, Postman, Git, GitHub Actions, pre-commit
+Python, Django, Docker, PostgreSQL, NGINX, Postman, GitHub Actions, Git, pre-commit

 ## Projects

-- [team-platform](https://github.com/international-team-management/team-platform) - An application for managing teams and projects, developed using Python, Django, and Docker.
+- [team-platform](https://github.com/international-team-management/team-platform) - An application for team and project management, developed using Python, Django, and Docker.
 It includes features for creating and managing tasks, collaboration, and time management.
-- [foodgram](https://github.com/Leenominai/foodgram-project-react) - An online platform for publishing and exchanging recipes.
-It is developed using Python, Django, and PostgreSQL.
+- [foodgram](https://github.com/Leenominai/foodgram-project-react) - An online platform for publishing and sharing recipes.
 Users can create accounts, add recipes, bookmark favorite recipes, and create shopping lists for recipes.
+<br>The project is developed in Python using Django, Docker, PostgreSQL, Gunicorn, and Nginx.
+Continuous Integration/Continuous Deployment (CI/CD) is achieved through GitHub Actions, and testing is performed both visually on the website and with Postman.
+- [Yamdb API](https://github.com/Leenominai/yamdb_final) - An API for storing reviews on various works, such as movies, books, and music.
+It allows users to add reviews, rate works, and view information about them.
+<br>The project utilizes a similar tech stack as foodgram, and testing is done with Postman.
-- [Yatube](https://github.com/Leenominai/hw05_final) - A Social Network project that allows users to view interesting content written by various authors, become an author themselves, and follow other users for updates on their content.
-Users can also join communities based on their interests.
+- [Yatube](https://github.com/Leenominai/hw05_final) - A Social Network project that allows users to view interesting content written by various authors, become authors themselves, follow other users for updates on their content, and join communities of interest.
+The project is developed in Python using Django and SQLite.
+Testing is performed with Postman.
-- [Yatube API](https://github.com/Leenominai/api_final_yatube) - API for the Yatube project.

 ## Contacts